nathansamuell/groundStation/docs/user-guide/user-landing.md

 ### Other Information:

-The project source code can be found [here](https://github.com/nathansamuell/groundStation).
+The project source code can be found [here](https://github.com/nathansamuell/FlightControl).
 The project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
-If you're interested in contributing or forking the project for your own team, check out the [GroundStation Developer Reference](../developer-reference/dev-landing.md).
+If you're interested in contributing or forking the project for your own team, check out the [FlightControl Developer Reference](../developer-reference/dev-landing.md).